 I find it alarming, as do many of us with ACC that there are so many of us, and yet we don't get the media or public coverage that autism does.
 After my Autism Spectrum Disorder diagnoses, I've gotten a taste of the many groups out there advocating for ASD.
 To date there are only a few organizations devoted to disorders of the corpus callosum.

 The one I have mentioned before, was very helpful to me in the early days of my ACC diagnoses, the NODCC or National Organization for Disorders of the Corpus Callosum.
-There goal is to educate parents of, and adults with colosul disorders.
+There goal is to educate parents of, and adults with colosul disorders, raise funding for DCC research and testing and awareness.
 Every two years the NODCC sponsors a conference.
 I've not had the money to able to attend one yet, but I await the day that I can be in a room with hundreds of people with ACC!
-I am also ever grateful to Troya Patch my good friend and spiritual sister, who passed last October for encouraging me to learn about my disability, and further, to reach out of myself and help others like I am doing with this blog...I owe that all to her.
+I am also ever grateful to my good friend and soulmate who passed last October for encouraging me to learn about my disability, and further, to reach out of myself and help others like I am doing with this blog...I owe that all to her.

 Even with the state of things media and public, there has arisen a few support groups, both on the web, email, and Facebook, of which I take part in.
 I honestly don't think I would have survived this long without them.